Parking for 90 minutes: $10

 Benefit #4: It’s travel-friendly

-If you want to maintain your yoga routine when you travel, you’ll love online yoga courses.
+If you want to maintain your yoga routine when you travel, you’ll love online yoga apps and courses.
 When you’re in a new place and out of your normal routine, finding the time, space, and motivation to exercise is extremely tough.